What to Plant in January in Arizona (Low Desert Guide)

 - Plant spring flowering annuals this month.
 (See list below)

 January is the ideal month to plant roses in Arizona.
 Choose carefully.
 A bargain rose may not be a bargain.
 You may be bringing disease into your garden.
 I get all of my roses from Heirloom Roses.
-I love that they are own-root roses (no grafts!) and have the highest standards for diseases.
+I love that they are own-root roses (no grafts!) and that they meet the highest standards for disease resistance.
 You know you are getting robust, disease-free roses with strong roots when you get them from Heirloom Roses.
-Use Code GARDENAZ20 for 20% off any rose order through December 31, 2025.
+Use Code GARDENAZ26 for 20% off any rose order.

 (Click the link to read “How to Grow” articles on my website.)